Interstate 170: Recent construction

-The southern two interchanges on I-170 (at I-64/US 40 and Galleria Parkway) were reconstructed as part of the first phase of the New I-64 project.
-Most notably, the new interchange includes direct access to I-170 from eastbound I-64; however, access to Galleria Parkway from northbound I-170 was eliminated.
-Eager Road access to and from I-170 was also revised in the New I-64 project.
+The southern two interchanges on I-170 (at I-64/US 40 and Galleria Parkway) were rebuilt during the first phase of the New I-64 project.
+The project added direct access to I-170 from eastbound I-64, eliminated access to Galleria Parkway from northbound I-170, and revised Eager Road access to and from I-170.

 Southern extension

-Proposals have been made to extend I-170 south beyond its termination at I-64/US 40, and so connect to I-55, I-270, and I-44, and to towns such as Richmond Heights, Brentwood, Maplewood, and Marlbourough.
+Proposals have been made to extend I-170 south beyond its termination at I-64/US 40, and so connect to I-55, I-270, and I-44, and to towns such as Richmond Heights, Brentwood, Maplewood, and Marlborough.
 These towns currently lack direct access to the Interstates, St. Louis Lambert International Airport, South County, and to each other.
 Many commuters travel on slower surface streets, such as Hanley Road or River Des Peres Boulevard, raising traffic in Shrewsbury and other residential towns.
 These proposals had been postponed due to lack of funding.